How do you view your landing page? It is the gateway to your business.

 The most popular example is the Google search engine page; there is a lot of white space, and the daily animation covering a theme is a simple and striking component.
 After, all if it ain't broke...

 Another thing to consider is oversized typography.
-Large typography is one of the most popular trends right now.
+Large and bold typography is one of the most popular trends right now.

 Using large typefaces adds drama to a webpage and grabs attention instantly.
 And sending these messages in a “loud” manner with crisp graphics can add that instant “wow factor.”